andreww/fox/DoX/FoX_wcml.md

 It is *highly* recommended that subroutines be called with keywords specified rather than relying on the implicit ordering of arguments.
 This is robust against changes in the library calling convention; and also stepsides a significant cause of errors when using subroutines with large numbers of arguments.

+### Units

+Note below that the functions `cmlAddParameter` and `cmlAddProperty` both *require* that units be specified for any numerical quantities output.

+If you are trying to output a quantity that is genuinely dimensionless, then you should specify `units="siUnits:dimensionless"`; or if you are trying to output a countable quantity (eg number of CPUs) then you may specify `units="siUnits:countable"`.

 ## Functions for manipulating the CML file:

 * `cmlBeginFile`